 As a result of a successful collaboration last fall, a community advocate from the center is now based at the Tigard Police Department.
 The collaboration will support domestic violence investigations or similar incidents.
 Both organizations hope to reduce barriers for victims accessing services.

 The new bilingual (Farsi) advocate, Sheida Bahrami, has worked in victim advocacy services with the Domestic Violence Resource Center Since last February.
 Her professional training focused on Public Health - Community Health Education and IPV-Victim Advocacy.
 Sheida is inspired by this quote from the Baha’i Faith to serve her clients “Be as a lamp unto them that walk in darkness, a joy to the sorrowful, a sea for the thirsty, a haven for the distressed, an upholder and defender of the victim of oppression.”

 Law enforcement agencies know victims experience tremendous stress seeking help from authorities.
 Advocate-led contact with victims provides opportunities for contact outside of facilities and encourages victims to utilize services.
 Most communication between a victim’s advocate and clients is confidential.

 Expanding Services in Tigard

 The Hillsboro-based center offers advocacy, counseling, emergency shelter and transitional housing to victims of domestic violence.
 It also offers outreach and education to the community.

-Ritter will serve the Tigard, Tualatin and Sherwood areas as well as eastern Washington County.
+Sheida will serve the Tigard, Tualatin, King City and Sherwood areas as well as eastern Washington County.
 In addition to providing crisis intervention services and case management, she will do outreach to area agencies and organizations.